 We are a parent-run childcare co-op, for children from 18 months to 5 years old.

-Dandelion is ideal for families looking for part-time care (2-3 full days per week, 8:45am-5pm), All member families work together to provide childcare that is nurturing, creative, and progressive.
-We have two amazing ECE staff caregivers who work with a duty parent each day, and only five kids at a time, so the caregiver to child ratio is very low -- 2 to 5.
-All food is home cooked vegetarian, and as local and as organic as possible within each family’s means.
+Dandelion is ideal for families looking for part-time care (2-3 full days per week, 8:30 am-5 pm.)
+All member families work together to provide childcare that is nurturing, creative, and progressive.
+We have one amazing ECE caregiver who works with a duty parent each day, and only five kids at a time, so the caregiver to child ratio is very low - 2:5.
+All food is home-cooked, vegetarian, and as local and organic as possible within each family’s means.
 Our child-led programming includes lots of outdoor time, with a focus on the natural world, social justice and art.

 What Dandelion is for Your Child:

-A family-like environment with four other children of varying ages.
-A large, sunny safe space to develop independence, self-reliance, respect for others and the environment.
-Two to three hours outside a day -- long morning walks to different parks in all weather and play time in our outside yard in the afternoon.
+A family-like environment with five children of varying ages.
+A large, sunny safe space to develop independence, self-reliance, and respect for others and the environment.
+Two to three hours outside play per day - long morning walks to different parks in all weather and play time in our outside yard in the afternoon.
 Sometimes we go on field trips.
 Amazing care from two adults, our incredible Early Childhood Educator and a volunteer duty parent.

 What Dandelion is for You: